IvanKrawchik/Newspaper/README.md

 # Newspaper
 Gaming Newspaper for technicature

-This project is for my technicature database course
+This project is for my technicature database course, I used HTML, Css and a js